Karvakaula/CybSec/LearningProgress/Progress.md

 I come into this journey with a foundation in several key areas:

-- **OS familiarity**: already comfortable with linux, its cmd and commands.
+- **OS familiarity**: already comfortable with linux, its cmd and commands, also windows and macOS.
 - **Cryptography**: Gained knowledge about cryptography through my school's cryptography course.
 - **Networking**: Acquired a solid foundation in networking through my networks course.